Aspiring Families Uses a Holistic Approach to Mental Health

 She adds, “It is part of life and I wanted to create positive tools to help young children cope.
 There are many books available for older children and adults on these topics.
 My books focus on three to six years of age, but also have an adult component to them.
 The books are therapeutic in nature.
 The adult guide in the beginning and the focus questions at the end allow any adult (parent, teacher, grandparent, pediatrician, etc.) to utilize the books to help the young child verbalize, process, cope, and heal from the grief, loss, and trauma they are experiencing.”

 According to Maker, most practices employ only one or two treatment approaches.
-Because she has a team of specialists in different areas of treatment, she offers a range of therapies including neuropsychological testing, cognitive-behavioral therapy, dialectical behavioral therapy, group and play therapy, mindfulness and neurofeedback.
+Because she has a team of specialists in different areas of treatment, she offers a range of therapies including neuropsychological testing, cognitive-behavioral therapy, dialectical behavioral therapy, play therapy, mindfulness and neurofeedback.
 Team members will also visit clients at home, school, or the hospital if necessary.